Academy of Arts and Academics: Academics

-In 2008, the school did not give out high school diplomas, due to the fact that it was a new school and they did not have a senior class.
+In 2008, the school did not give out high school diplomas, due to the fact that it was a new school, and they did not have a senior class.

 In the 2008-2009 state report card, 86% of students met or exceeded standards for English/Language arts (the state average was 66%), 57% met or exceeded standards for mathematics (the state average was 54%), and 74% met or exceeded standards for science (the state average was 58%).
 The school did not meet standards for attendance, with a 91.4% attendance rate, but still was over the state average of 91.3%.
 The school did not meet the federal Adequate Yearly Progress rating.

-Academy of Arts and Academics officially became a charter school in 2010.
-As of June 30, 2018 A3 will no longer be a charter school as a result of a loss of confidence in the governing board by the school district.
+Academy of Arts and Academics became a charter school in 2010, but reversed the decision in 2018 due to a loss of confidence in the governing board by the school district.
 It is an alternative choice school as of 2019.